There are two ways of looking at the iPhone SE, the "special edition" smaller-scale 4-inch iPhone.

 iPhone SE review: Camera

-The new iPhone SE camera supports 4K video recording (3840 x 2160) at 30fps or 1080p HD video recording at 30fps or 60fps, as well as the huge 63MB panoramas introduced on the iPhone 6S in September 2015.
+The SE's 12-megapixel rear camera is great.
+It supports 4K video recording (3840 x 2160) at 30fps or 1080p HD video recording at 30fps or 60fps, as well as the huge 63MB panoramas introduced on the iPhone 6S in September 2015.
 You also get Apple's TruTone flash for more natural photos in low-light situations and a bunch of other Apple photography enhancements and tweaks.

 The iPhone SE is a great smartphone that brings plenty of power in a small package.
 It's designed to appeal to those who aren't fussed by today's typically large flagship phones.

-If you are upgrading from the iPhone 5S or iPhone 5 and don't want a larger phone then the SE is a no-brainer.
+If you don't want a larger iPhone then the SE is a no-brainer.
 It's faster in every aspect and delivers a phone that will feel familiar but deliver the goods at today's current top-spec level.

-While iPhone 6S users are likely to turn their noses up at the SE, during our review time we've really enjoyed the liberating dinkiness of the SE, especially when out running.
-Perhaps it's a radical idea, but we can easily see some wealthier iPhone 6S and Plus users finding appeal in the iPhone SE being a weekend or running phone.
+While iPhone 6S and later users are likely to turn their noses up at the SE, during our review time we've really enjoyed the liberating dinkiness of the SE.

-As far as shortcomings go, the SE lacks some of the top top spec features sound in the 6S, such as 3D Touch, while the front-facing camera isn't particularly good.
+As far as shortcomings go, the SE lacks some of the top top spec features from newer iPhones, while the front-facing camera isn't particularly good.
 Plus, and it almost goes without saying, that 4-inch screen isn't going to suit everyone.

 Bigger is normally always better, but sometimes great things come in small packages too.